nguyn21012003/IELTS/process.md

 #### By AI

-The diagram illusttes the steps involved in the production and distribution of orange juice.
+The diagram illustrates the steps involved in the production and distribution of orange juice.

 Overall, it is clear that the process consists of twelve stages, starting from the harvesting of oranges and ending with the distribution of orange juice products to retailers.